spren9er/tilez/README.md

 const {specs, xScale, yScale } = getTileContext();
 ```

-All three objects – which you obtain from the tile's context – are Svelte stores.
+All three objects – which you obtain from a tile's context – are Svelte stores.

-Alternatively you can use `getContext` from Svelte.
+Alternatively, you can use `getContext` from Svelte.
 The name of the context is simply _'tilez'_.

 <a name="get_tile_context" href="#get_tile_context">#</a> tilez.<b>getTileContext()</b>